cabal-club/cable/wire.md

 5. `P > Q`.

-At a high level, the highest priority for sorting is the existance of a chain of links between two posts such that one post must have happened before the other.
+At a high level, the highest priority for sorting is the existence of a chain of links between two posts such that one post must have happened before the other.
 Failing that, timestamp is used to determine order.
 Finally, failing that, the hexadecimal encoding of the post hashes are compared.